MinimallyCorrect/TickThreading/README.md

 What you can't do:

 * Access the loadedTileEntityList.
-It just won't work, and if you grab its iterator everything tick.
-I may try write compatibility for this later.
+It just won't work, and if you grab its iterator everything will be ticked.
+I may try to write compatibility for this later.
 * Call removeAll on loadedEntityList without also setting its tickAccess field to false after, else .size() will return 0 for the next call to it.

 Source